-Other typical slimy mark making activities include finger painting, using cornflour & water and yogurt.
-Some people like putting food colouring in yogurt for babies to play with.
+Other typical slimy mark making activities include finger painting, using cornflour & water and yoghurt.
+Some people like putting food colouring in yoghurt for babies to play with.
 I personally think it smells very quickly, so I prefer using one of the other options discussed above.

 *This post contains affiliate links in case you would like to buy any resources.
 It helps me to cover the cost of running this website.

 Gascoyne, Sue (2016).
 Sensory Play: Play in the EYFS.
 Andrews UK Limited.